Azure/acr/docs/custom-domain/registry-setup.md

   This feature provides a dedicated endpoint for downloading content from your registry.
 If you have a registry in East US, on enabling this feature, a data endpoint is automatically created for you: `eastus.data.myregistry.azurecr.io`

 - ACR Managed Identities:\
-  Managed Identities (MI) provide a mechanism to associate an Azure Active Directory identity with your registry, while relieving you of the burden of managing credentials.
+  Managed Identities provide a mechanism to associate an Azure Active Directory identity with your registry, while relieving you of the burden of managing credentials.
 To learn more, see the documentation [here](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview).\
- ACR supports both user assigned and system assigned MI.
-If you choose to enable user assigned MI for your registry, create one first before proceeding.
-Instructions [here](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal).
+ ACR supports both user assigned and system assigned managed identities.

 ### Enable preview features
 1. `az login`